 There will still be some hot air and steam inside, so just like when you open a hot oven - do not go in face first.
 I usually point the lid away from me to let the rest of the air out before I check out the contents.

 BUT Kari, My Friend's Instant Pot Sprayed Soup on Her Ceiling

 A lot of friends have sprayed soup on their ceilings.
 You will find horror stories all over the internet of people with soup and chili on their walls, cabinet, and ceilings.
+Even some stories of people using their Instant Pot on the stove (I don't recommend this) and turning the stove on.
 I have been making bone broth in my Instant Pot once a month or more, for the past 6 years.
-I have never had this experience and I hate to say it, I think it is because of exercising good judgment (and patience.)
+I have never had this experience and I hate to say it, I think 90% of Instant Pot accidents are user error.

-There is a “Max Fill” line for a reason and for the same reason, you do not manually release pressure on bubbling liquids.
+There is a "Max Fill" line inside the inner pot for a reason and for the same reason, you do not manually release pressure on bubbling liquids.
 The liquids are bubbling.
-They are hot and they want to get OUT.
+They are hot, under pressure, and they want more space.
 Have you ever had a pot of water bubble over when you were cooking pasta?
-It is the same concept, but with a lot of pressure added and only one tiny vent.
-Exercise your patience and wait.
+It is the same concept, but with a lot of pressure added and only one tiny opening to exit.
+Be patient and wait.
 Wait until the pressure has settled down a bit.
-If you want to take a risk, you can try to let a little pressure out.

-After a while, you get to a point where you can tell when the contents are settled, but it also doesn’t hurt to just be patient.
-Your four-hour dinner took 45 minutes – what’s five more minutes?
+After a while, you get to a point where you can tell when the contents are settled, but it also doesn't hurt to just be patient.
+Your four-hour dinner was cooked in 45 minutes - what's five more minutes?

 Once you can safely remove your chicken from the Instant Pot, you can shred it however you like - chop it up by hand, use forks, or my favorite method, use a stand mixer: